-The class action lawsuit, which was filed in Northern California’s U.S. District Court, includes a previous advertisement from the company that features a woman working out next to a Tread Plus with her young daughter beside her.
+The class-action lawsuit, filed in Northern California’s U.S. District Court, includes a previous advertisement from the company that features a woman working out next to a Tread Plus with her young daughter beside her.
 The lawsuit says: “Chillingly, the child featured in the picture is exactly the sort of victim that the Tread Plus machine is uniquely capable of killing or maiming.”

 Product Liability Issues

-There is no question that product manufacturers have a responsibility to make products that are safe for consumers.
-When there is a product defect – be it some type of manufacturing defect or a design flaw – it is important that manufacturers promptly recall the faulty products in order to prevent more injuries.
+There is no question that product manufacturers are responsible for making products that are safe for consumers.
+When there is a product defect – be it some manufacturing defect or a design flaw – it is important that manufacturers promptly recall the faulty products to prevent more injuries.
 In this case, Peloton failed to issue a timely recall.
 In fact, the company maintained that their products were safe even after a child died and many others had been injured.

-We hope the young victims who were injured by these products and their families get the justice they deserve.
-Our defective product lawyers will always fight for the legal rights and best interests of our clients who have been harmed by dangerous and defective products.
+We hope the young victims injured by these products and their families get the justice they deserve.
+Our defective product lawyers will always fight for the legal rights and best interests of our clients harmed by dangerous and defective products.